 Examples of Bad Faith Insurance Practices

 Bad faith is fraud or dishonesty in a transaction.
-A bad faith insurance claim arises when:
+A bad-faith insurance claim arises when:

-- The insurance company denies benefits;
+- The insurance company denies benefits.

-- The claim was a covered loss;
+- The claim was a covered loss.

-- The insurance policy was valid; AND,
+- The insurance policy was valid.

 - The company knew or should have known there was no reasonable basis for denying the insurance claim.